 How to help unaccompanied immigrant children this holiday season

-Despite the state of Texas pulling out of the Federal Refugee Resettlement Program earlier this year, Local non-profits continue to help resettle refugees.
-In the past few years, there has been a surge in unaccompanied immigrant minors from Central and South America entering the United States.
+Despite the state of Texas pulling out of the Federal Refugee Resettlement Program earlier this year, local non-profits continue to help resettle refugees.
+In the past few years, there has been a surge in unaccompanied immigrant children from Central and South America entering the United States.
 Many of these children are from the “Northern Triangle” of Central America (El Salvador, Honduras, and Guatemala) and Mexico.

-To read more about this wave of immigration check out our “Journey to Safety” blog series here.
+To read more about this wave of unaccompanied immigrant children check out our “Journey to Safety” blog series here.

 All of these children have survived traumatic experiences from rampant gang violence, civil war and extreme poverty in their home countries.
 Most experience extremely difficult circumstances during the long 2,000 miles journey to the United States and are often the victims of human trafficking.
 In 2014, the number of border crossings of unaccompanied minors increased by 128% in the Texas Rio Grande Valley alone.
 Most of these children make the journey to join family already settled in the United States.
 In 2016, 59,692 unaccompanied immigrant children entered the United States, and over 7,000 of these children were resettled in Texas.
 Instead of being deported these children are turned over to The Office of Refugee Resettlement (ORR).

 Upbring, the new face of the 135-year-old “Lutheran Social Services of the South” (LSS) is a non-profit organization on a mission “to break the cycle of child abuse by empowering children to take back their lives and build a bright future free from abuse, neglect, and trauma.”
 Upbring offers services for children in foster care, residential treatment, and education, adoption, and community services.
 The nonprofit serves over 27,000 vulnerable families annually in Texas, Louisiana, and Oklahoma.